Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/02-boiler-plate/README.md

 npm install webpack webpack-cli --save-dev
 ```

-- In order to launch webpack, modify the **`package.json`** file an add the following property `"start": "webpack"` under the scripts object.
+- In order to launch webpack, modify the **`package.json`** file and add the following property `"start": "webpack"` under the scripts object.
 It allows us to launch webpack from the command line through npm typing `npm start`.

 > In webpack 4 now is mandatory to inform the mode we are working on development or production (minified, etc...) in the command line where we call it.

-Now, our **`package.json`** file should looks something like:
+Now, our **`package.json`** file should look something like:

 _./package.json_